sanjayka1999/SKYMASTER/README.md

 | **Power Consumption**    | Use a high-capacity LiPo battery.           |
 | **Thermal Management**   | Install a heatsink/fan for the Orange Pi.   |
 | **Real-Time Performance**| Optimize AI models for low latency.         |

 ---

-## 📜 License

-This project is licensed under the **MIT License** - free for personal and commercial use.

----